EntelectChallenge/2016-Bomberman/README.md

 6. Run File - This is the main entry point file for your bot that will be executed to play the game.
   * Java user have to ensure that the main class is specified in the manifest file

-The game engine might in some scenarios limit the total memory allocation for some bots depending on the bot type.
+The game engine might set additional runtime parameter in some scenarios, for instance specifying minimum memory allocation for java bots.

 The following package managers are supported by the game engine:
 * Microsoft Languages - Nuget.
 (Requires the nuget.exe to be present in the project location path)